R-Morgan/NGramCrackers/README.md

 At the other end of the spectrum are full NLP programming libraries.
 When I was thesising, I was not a good enough programmer to pick up a new language super quickly, much less implement all the functions I needed.
-I was trapped in the odd limbo of hating GUIs but noto being a good enough programmer to do anything about it.
+I was trapped in the odd limbo of hating GUIs but not being a skilled enough programmer to figure a solution.

 These experiences inspired the idea of an intermediary step from consumer-GUI frontends to fully functional text processing libraries and  APIs.
 Thus, the